asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 ## Special Cases

 I do believe there are some special cases where a technical improvement can legitimately land on a team's backlog.
-These are typically larger technical improvement efforts, and not refactoring.
+These are typically larger technical improvement efforts.
 For example let's say the team is planning on replacing its ORM.
 Instead of creating this backlog item, let's say the team replaced each usage when they encountered it while working on user stories, following opportunistic refactoring techniques.
 Now after several months there are a half dozen places left in the application that still use the old ORM.
 To be able to phase out support for both I could see a technical task to get rid of some of the other usages that may not be encountered for quite some time.

 ## Conclusion

 Refactoring doesn't belong on the team's backlog.
 Technical improvement, "technical debt", and/or refactoring backlogs should be avoided in favor of opportunistic refactoring techniques.
-Too many issues arise when teams separate improvement from feature development.
+Too many issues arise when teams separate code improvement from feature development.